Classification of simple modules with finite-dimensional weight spaces for the N = 2 Ramond algebra: Introduction

 \section{Introduction}

-The representation theory of the Virasoro algebra, which is the universal central extension of the Witt algebra, plays a crucial role in many areas of mathematics and physics.
-It is well-known that the classification of simple weight modules with finite dimensional weight spaces over the Virasoro algebra, conjectured by V. Kac in \cite{Ka}, was completed by Mathieu in 1992 (see \cite{Ma}, also see \cite{KS, S1}).
-Based on this result, such modules for many Lie algebras related to the Virasoro algebra were classified (see \cite{S2} for the Weyl algebra, \cite{LvZ0, S4} for high rank Virasoro algebras, \cite{LvZ} for the twisted Heisenberg-Virasoro algebra, \cite{Liu} for the Schr\"{o}dinger-Virasoro algebra, etc.).
-Recently, Billig and Futorny extended Mathieu's classification result to the Lie algebra $W_n$ of vector fields on an $n$-dimensional torus (see \cite{BF} and the references therein).
-The classification theorem in \cite{BF} can be roughly stated as: every nontrivial simple weight module with finite dimensional weight spaces for the Lie algebra $W_n$ is either a submodule of a tensor module or a module of highest weight type.
+Representation theory of the Virasoro algebra has produced a vast amount of applications in physics and mathematics.
+It is well-known that the classification of simple weight modules with finite-dimensional weight spaces over the Virasoro algebra, conjectured by V. Kac in \cite{Ka}, was completed by Mathieu in \cite{Ma} (see also \cite{KS, S1}).
+Later, simple weight modules with finite-dimensional weight spaces for various extensions of the Virasoro algebra were studied (see \cite{S2} for the Weyl algebra, \cite{LvZ0, S4} for high rank Virasoro algebras, \cite{LvZ} for the twisted Heisenberg-Virasoro algebra, \cite{Liu} for the Schr\"{o}dinger-Virasoro algebra, \cite{LG} for the generalized Heisenberg-Virasoro algebra, etc.).
+Recently, Billig and Futorny classified all simple weight modules with finite-dimensional weight spaces for the Lie algebra $W_n$ of vector fields on an $n$-dimensional torus (see \cite{BF} and the references therein).